This article was originally published on the Atlassian Community.

 You will see a pop-up modal.
 Select “Parent” as the link type and make the Epic you created earlier the parent.
 Click on “OK” to complete the process and save the changes.

 Next, create a Task and make the Feature its parent.
-Afterwards, you can view them on Jira to see the established hierarchy.
+Afterward, you can view them on Jira to see the established hierarchy.

 Conclusion